newretirement/fpe-api/README.md

 1. __HTTP response header__: All endpoints add a `Fpe-Version` header attribute to their response.
 2. __[GET /info](#get-info)__: This endpoint returns the version, along with other build/deploy related info.

-The MAJOR version is embedded in the URL path of all FPE endpoints (e.g. `POST {host}/fpe/v4/forecast`).

 <br/><hr/><br/>